solkimicreb/react-stax/examples/docs/src/pages/state/computed/content.md

 export default view(SearchField);
 ```

-This search component has an encapsulated value, that can be overridden by props with the help of `deriveStoresFromProps`.
+This search component has an encapsulated store `value`, that can be overridden by props with the help of `deriveStoresFromProps`.